 A 76-year-old woman is a resident of Baltimore, Maryland.
 She complains of abdominal pain and makes several visits to the emergency departments at the Bon Secours and UMMS, which are the hospitals who made their way into the case.

 No definitive diagnosis is made during any of the woman's trips to the emergency room.
 She eventually undergoes an appendectomy and again, no diagnosis (of colon cancer) is made.
 It is not until a colonoscopy, more than a year after her original complaints of abdominal pain, that the woman is diagnosed with Stage 4 colon cancer.
-There is no question that early detection and diagnosis of colon cancer is essential in halting the progression and improving the prognosis of the disease.
+There is no question that early detection and diagnosis of colon cancer are essential in halting the progression and improving the prognosis of the disease.

 One month after her diagnosis, the woman undergoes a right hemicolectomy.
 About 11 months after her diagnosis, a CT scan reveals a pelvic mass.
 The woman is admitted to one of the Defendant hospitals and undergoes cytoreductive surgery.
 She is re-admitted to the Defendant hospital, approximately 21 months after her diagnosis, complaining of headaches, difficulty walking, nausea, and vomiting.
 Imagining studies reveal that the cancer has metastasized to the brain, and she succumbs to her colon cancer three months later.